lab-dev-code/grav-theme-lens/README.md

 ## GPM Update (Preferred)

-The simplest way to update this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm).
+The simplest way to update this theme is via the [Grav Package Manager (GPM)][grav-gpm].
 You can do this with this by navigating to the root directory of your Grav install using your system's Terminal (also called command line) and typing the following:

     bin/gpm update lens